Last Updated: April 2026

 Qi

-If I’m wanting fancy Chinese food or wanting to entertain friends, I take them to Qi in downtown Austin.
-There’s both indoor and outdoor dining and the restrooms have TOTO toilets.
-The food is really, really good.
-They have dim sum on the weekends.
+If I’m wanting fancy Chinese food or entertaining friends, I take them to Qi in downtown Austin.
+Indoor and outdoor dining, TOTO toilets in the restrooms, and weekend dim sum brunch.

 Price Range: $$